The Boomer Continuum™ is a phrase I coined to capture the unique seasons of life that Baby Boomers experience—and the challenges that can result.

 But we’re a hardy lot.
 Many of us are rebels who embrace life outside the box.
 Most are committed to being empowered and informed.
 All we need is encouragement for the journey from someone who understands.

 And that’s what I offer here.

 Practical resources to empower and encourage you for agile caregiving, graceful aging and peaceful dying.
 Currently, those resources are offered in two ways:

 - Christian devotionals.
 Each weekday, I post an episode of my video devotional, Bibles & Bathrobes™ to my blog.
 They’re short ‘n sweet and meant to provide a sense of presence to inspire and encourage you as you start your day.
 I plan to expand this category in the coming year by offering devotionals based on the Bibles & Bathrobes™ brand in print and ebook formats, including two additional series: one for family caregivers and one for individuals at end of life.

 - Disability travel resources.
 These offerings are geared toward helping those with a disability and their caregivers who want to continue to enjoy the gifts of traveling.
 This includes those who may be facing end of life and have Golden Season Adventures™ they’d like to embrace during their final seasons.
-Currently, I have a few ROADTRIP!™ videos available, and will be expanding offerings in this category in the coming year.
+I’ll be expanding offerings in this category in the coming year.

 If you’re a Boomer traveling the Continuum, you’re in the right place.